Pureheart leaps to the target.

 Not "Reaches equal height to where she started", but "when she touches the ground".

-With enough distance to fall, Pureheart can stay airborne using her standard skill for an extremely long time.
+With enough distance to fall, Pureheart can stay airborne using her RMB attack for an extremely long time, even with no enemies nearby.

 By using her standard skill occasionally to re-gain height, Pureheart never needs to touch the ground at all - she can stay in the air indefinitely provided she has an enemy nearby to occasionally use her standard skill against.